Code-Institute-Submissions/Willdeakin-Milestone-Project-3_NovResub/README.md

 ### Project Creation
 This project was created in its own repository using Github under my account name.
 It is named Willdeakin/Milestone-Project-3, and all pushed files can be seen here.

+I used Gitpod to write and edit these files, using the bash terminal for saving, updating and version control of the project.
+For the purpose of this project, I used these commands:
+- git add -A; to add all files to the staging area
+- git commit -m "*message detailing the changes from the last version*"; to commit changes from the staging area to the local repository
+- git push; to push committed changes from the local repository to the Github repository

 ### Accessing the project through Heroku
 - Access the Project using Heroku [here](https://milestone-project-3-willdeakin.herokuapp.com/)

 ## Credits
 - Code
     - The code of this project was created by Will Deakin.

 - Content
     - The content of this project was created by Will Deakin.

 Thanks to my mentor Spencer Barriball for feedback and guidance for this project, which lead me in good stead.